Change the World: Build a Strong Non-Profit Board

 I can help too

-I am working on a specific DISC offering aimed at non-profit boards.
+I have a specific DISC offering aimed at non-profit boards.
 I understand the financial constraints non-profits face and have special pricing for this group

 Like these blogs, but sometimes miss them?
 Subscribe to my newsletter so you get notified about new posts, and also, receive leadership tips, DISC insights and subscriber exclusives!